FindMySchool LogoFindMySchool

 Best suited to girls aged 11-18 seeking strong academics with genuine breadth, a boarding option (full, weekly, or flexi), and a Catholic values framework.
 The sixth form is particularly strong for university-bound students.
 Entry is selective but not impossibly so for girls of solid ability and genuine interest.

 Yes.
-The school ranks in the top 25% in England for A-level outcomes (FindMySchool data), with 69% of grades achieving A*-B, well above the England average.
+The school ranks 278th of 2,549 for A-level academic outcomes and 217th overall in England (FindMySchool data), with 80% of grades achieving A*-B in the 2025 dataset.
 The 2023 ISI inspection (Educational Quality) confirmed strong teaching and an ambitious curriculum.
 Girls regularly secure places at Russell Group universities including Oxbridge.
-For GCSE, the school sits in the national typical band, reflecting solid performance.
-It is described as England’s largest Catholic independent girls’ school, and the school reports around 60% growth over the past five years.
+For GCSE, the school ranks 583rd of 3,895 academically and 420th overall, reflecting a strong current profile.
+It is described as England’s largest Catholic independent girls’ school.

 Day fees for 2025-26 range from £7,230 per term in Year 5-6 to £9,180 per term in Year 9-11.
 Boarding fees range from £13,450 per term (weekly boarders, younger years) to £15,695 per term (full boarders, older years).
 Additional costs include lunch (£350-£395 per term), transport (£595-£665 termly), and music tuition.
 A registration fee of £90 and a refundable deposit (£600 for day, £1,500-£12,795 for boarders) apply on acceptance.
 Bursaries and scholarships are available for eligible families.